 I began blogging because I knew it would challenge me to tell the truth freely, with words chosen by me, not by someone else.

-Though I’m a follower of Jesus, I don’t believe this makes my life easier.
-In fact, I’d suggest it makes it more difficult because it means both living and telling the truth.
+Though I’m a follower of Jesus, this doesn’t make life easier.
+In fact, it’s more difficult because it means both living and telling the truth.
 Especially when it’s most unwelcome or unexpected.

-Many thanks to Candice for this topic!
-Though I’ve already written elsewhere about this blog, this is another way of looking at it.
+I still owe Candice thanks for this topic!
+Though I’ve written elsewhere about this blog, this is another way of looking at it.
 Equally true and challenging.
+Especially today.